-Even a brand new car can experience cylinder head cracking.
-You could have parts that have been installed incorrectly or weaknesses in the metal.
+So, Even a brand new car can experience cylinder head cracking.
+As a result, you could have parts that have been installed incorrectly or weaknesses in the metal.

 Be certain to inspect any vehicle before you purchase it to check for incorrectly installed components.
-This includes the cylinder head gasket, because improper installation of this vital part can cause cylinder head cracking.
+This includes the cylinder head gasket; because improper installation of this vital part can cause leaks.

 When a vehicle overheats, it puts stress on all of its metal components.
 This includes the cylinder head, which is often at the center of the heat.
 This can cause the head gasket to fail.
 Consequently, leading to cylinder head cracking as the components warp and pressure begins to leak.
 All drivers should properly maintain their vehicles to prevent overheating.

 Many drivers mistakenly pour cool water into the radiator when their engine overheats.
 This is not a good idea, because the rapid temperature change will cause; cylinder head cracking due to thermal stress.
 In a case where the cylinder head survives overheating; the driver may inadvertently destroy it by trying to do good.

 Cylinder head cracking can also be caused by localized hot spots in the engine.
 These usually represent a failure in some portion of the cooling system.
 Always make sure that hot spots are addressed; particularly if your head gasket has failed recently.

 - Pre-ignition in the cylinders of the engine

 To prevent overheating, make sure that your radiator is filled and in good condition; with a tightly sealed rad cap.
 Furthermore, check to be certain that your engine thermostat is in good working order; and accurately reflecting the temperature.
 Make sure that you have no stretched belts or leaky hoses; and that the fan is working effectively.